TPS for Somalia – Court-Protected, Case Stayed Pending SCOTUS | CUSP

 ✅ No termination — stay held

 What this means for you The administrative stay means TPS for Somalia remains in effect.
-Somali TPS holders retain their status, work authorization, and protection from deportation and detention while the court reviews the case.
-The next critical milestone is the May 4 hearing.
-In the meantime, the court’s order may be presented to employers, landlords, or government agencies to demonstrate your continued legal status.
+Somali TPS holders retain their status, work authorization, and protection from deportation and detention.
+The case has been stayed pending Supreme Court decisions in the Haiti and Syria TPS cases, but this does NOT change your protections.
+The March 13 court order may be presented to employers, landlords, or government agencies to demonstrate your continued legal status.

 Rights & protections